Chungyezun/Chungyezun/README.md

 # Hi there 👋

 Good day!
-I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. web, android, ios, games).
+I am Yezun Chung from South Korea, who is interested in diverse developments (e.g. AI, web, android, ios, games).

 I'm trying hard to be a passionate and competent developer!